richardfuca/react-native-decompiler/README.md

 - `-v` - verbose flag, does not include debug logging (use `DEBUG=react-native-decompiler:*` env flag for that)
 - `--es6` - attempts to decompile to ES6 module syntax.
 - `--noEslint` - does not run ESLint after doing decompilation
-- `--prettier` - does not run Prettier after doing decompilation
+- `--noPrettier` - does not run Prettier after doing decompilation
 - `--unpackOnly` - only unpacks the app with no other adjustments
 - `--decompileIgnored` - decompile ignored modules (modules are generally ignored if they are flagged as an NPM module)
 - `--agressiveCache` - skips some cache checks at the expense of possible cache desync